cutelab/gastrosyntheses/brot/sourdough.md

 1. BAKING: Score the top of the loaf.
 Use a lame, sharp knife, or serrated knife to quickly score the surface of the loaves.
 Try to score at a slight angle, so you're cutting almost parallel to the surface of the loaf; this gives the loaves the distinctive "shelf" along the score line.

-1. BAKING (20 min): Bake the loaves for 20 minutes.
-Reduce the oven temperature to 450°F. Bake for 20 minutes.
+1. BAKING (20 min, covered): Reduce the oven temperature to 450°F. Cover the Dutch oven.
+Bake for 20 minutes.

-1. BAKING (20 min): Uncover the pots to release any remaining steam.
+1. BAKING (~20 min, uncovered): Uncover the pots to release any remaining steam.
 At this point, the loaves should have "sprung" up, have a dry surface, and be just beginning to show golden color.
-Remove the lids and continue baking 15 to 25 minutes.

-1. BAKING (until just short of burning the bottom): Bake another 15 to 25 minutes.
-Continue baking uncovered until the crust is deeply browned; aim for just short of burnt.
+Remove the lids and continue baking until the crust is deeply browned, about 15-25 minutes; aim for just short of burnt.
 It might feel a bit unnatural to bake loaves this fully, but this is where a lot of the flavor and texture of the crust comes in.
 If the top needs more color but the bottom is close to burning, you can finish the bake with the loaf out of the pan and directly on the oven rack.
 The top color is also helped by having the oven rack closer to the top of the oven.

-1. COOLING: Cool the loaves completely.
-When done, lift the loaves out of the pots using a spatula.
-Transfer them to wire racks to cool completely.
+1. COOLING: When done, lift the loaves out of the pots using a spatula.
+Transfer them to wire racks to cool completely, at least 10 minutes.
 Wait until they have cooled to room temperature before slicing.

 ## RECIPE NOTES
 - Whole-wheat sourdough: You can replace up to half of the all-purpose flour with whole-wheat or whole-grain flour.